CR1337/rl-audio-player/README.md

 float currentTimeSeconds = currentTime / 1000.0f;
 printf("Current time: %.2f seconds\n", currentTimeSeconds);

 // After executing one of these commands you might get a warning if you did something wrong.
 E.g. you might have jumped beyond the end of the audio data.
 The program is able to self recover from a warning.
-Everytime you call an audio* function (except audioGetErrorString) the error gets resets. audioJump(audio, NULL, 42000000);
+Everytime you call an audio* function (except for audioGetErrorString and audioGetError) the error gets resets. audioJump(audio, NULL, 42000000);
 error = audioGetError(audio);
 if (error->level == AUDIO_ERROR_LEVEL_WARNING) {